Hangovers: Definition, Causes, Symptoms, Remedies, How Long It Last and How to Fix It

 The overall impact of these metabolites is negative, stressing the liver, altering metabolic rates, and contributing to the toxic effects associated with both acute and chronic alcohol consumption.

-When To See A Doctor Due To A Hangover?
+When to See a Doctor Due to a Hangover?

 It is time to see a doctor when hangover symptoms become severe or persistent beyond the usual recovery time.
 If hangover symptoms such as headache, nausea, or dizziness persist for more than 48 hours, or if severe symptoms like intense abdominal or head pain, confusion, hallucinations, or signs of severe dehydration occur, it is critical to seek medical help.